 This course introduces economic analysis of aggregate employment, income, and prices.
 Topics include major schools of economic thought; aggregate supply and demand; economic measures, fluctuations, and growth; money and banking; stabilization techniques; and international trade.
 Upon completion, students should be able to evaluate national economic components, conditions, and alternatives for achieving socioeconomic goals.

-Local Prerequisites: MAT-070 and RED-090 or ENG-095/095A College Transfer: This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
+Local Prerequisites: MAT-070, RED-090, ENG-095/095A or DRE-098 College Transfer: This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.